emm218/lili/README.md

 ### Instance Level Follows

-Pleroma's bubble feature allows the admins of an instance to curate a list of other recommended instances for users to follow.
+Pleroma's bubble feature allows the admins of an instance to curate a list of recommended instances which their users can view as a separate timeline.
 This is useful, but if an individual user decides that these instances aren't right for them, they have to choose between the entire federated timeline or only seeing their follows or their own instance.
-Instead, I want to give
+Instead I want to give each user the ability to follow whole instances to add all their users' posts to a timeline

 ### 🌐 Groups